netdragoon/shorten/README.md

 - TinyUrl (http://tinyurl.com/)
 - TrIm (https://tr.im/links)

-All of these providers work in a clear and objective manner to generate the urls.
+All of these providers work in a clear and objective manner to generate the urls, of course you must choose one or perhaps all for the generation of short url for your systems.

 ## Quick start